Parking enforcement in St Helens

-The Council employs a specialist contractor employing Civil Enforcement Officers to ensure compliance with waiting and loading regulations by issuing Penalty Charge Notices to vehicles that are parked in contravention of the parking regulations.
+The council employs civil enforcement officers to ensure compliance with waiting, loading and parking restrictions by issuing Penalty Charge Notices to vehicles observed to be parked in contravention.

 Don't ignore it; the amount payable may increase if you do not pay or challenge the ticket promptly.

 Under no circumstances should you pay the Civil Enforcement Officer.